 2. Reduces payment processing costs

 Payment orchestration automates finding the most cost-effective pathway for transactions.
-It calculates the variables needed to attain lower acceptance costs and better pricing more generally.
+It calculates the variables needed to attain lower acceptance costs and better pricing.

 One way it does this is through tokenization, which is a method of replacing sensitive data, such as credit card numbers, with unique identifiers called ‘tokens’.

-This lowers payments costs in several ways, including reducing the risk of data breaches and simplifying the compliance issues.
+This lowers payment costs in several ways, including reducing the risk of data breaches and simplifying the compliance issues.

 3. Improves analytics and reporting